 B. Cruise Packages- Back to top

 B1.
-Pregnancy- Back to top
+Pregnancy and Small Children- Back to top

 Cruise ships do not have adequate medical facilities for childbirth on board.
-Cruise Ships will not carry you if you have entered or passed your 24th – 28th week of pregnancy at any point in your Cruise – the exact timing depends upon the Cruise Ship operator.
+Cruise ships will not carry you if you have entered or passed your 24th – 28th week of pregnancy at any point in your Cruise – the exact timing depends upon the Cruise ship operator.
 You must, therefore, check with us at the time of booking.
 All pregnant women should produce a doctor's or midwife's letter stating that mother and baby are in good health, fit to travel and that the pregnancy is not high-risk.
 The letter must also include the estimated date of delivery (EDD) as calculated from both the last menstrual period (LMP) and ultrasound if this has been performed.
-We cannot accept a booking or subsequently carry you unless you comply with this Section.
+We cannot accept a booking and the Cruise ship cannot subsequently carry you; unless you comply with this Section.
 If you are pregnant and made a booking (or made a booking on behalf of a pregnant passenger) before it could reasonably have been known that you or the passenger would not be able to join the Cruise because you have entered or passed the 24th – 28th (as the case may be) week of pregnancy at any point in the Cruise, we will refund in full the price paid by you and the price paid by any accompanying passenger, provided that the pregnant passenger notified us as soon as reasonably practicable upon becoming aware that they would not be able to join the Cruise, but shall otherwise not have any liability whatsoever.
-We and our third party Cruise suppliers expressly reserve the right to refuse passage on board to you if you appear to be in an advanced state of pregnancy and we shall not have any liability whatsoever in respect of either such refusal and/or your carriage.
+We and our third party Cruise Travel Provider(s) expressly reserve the right to refuse passage on board to you if you appear to be in an advanced state of pregnancy and we shall not have any liability whatsoever in respect of either such refusal and/or your carriage.

 B2.
 Medical- Back to top

 If you (or a member of your party) have a physical or mental disability or any other condition which may require special treatment or assistance (including those who use wheelchairs) you must advise us in writing before you make a booking.
 If you (or any member of your party) use a wheelchair, you must furnish your own standard size wheelchair and you must be accompanied by a travelling companion fit and able to assist you.
-Cruise Ships' wheelchairs are for emergency use only.
-We and our third party Cruise suppliers reserve the right to refuse passage to you if you fail to notify us and our third party Cruise suppliers of such disabilities or need for assistance or who in our opinion is unfit for travel or whose condition may constitute a danger to themselves or others on board.
+Cruise ships' wheelchairs are for emergency use only.
+We and our third party Cruise Travel Provider(s) reserve the right to refuse passage to you if you fail to notify us and our third party Cruise Travel Provider(s) of such disabilities or need for assistance or who in our opinion is unfit for travel or whose condition may constitute a danger to themselves or others on board.